Sunday, July 26, 2009

 Be careful what you write.

 During Estalita’s party Sandra made a comment (favorable) about my blog.
 Talk about a shock.
-Apparently she Google’s funcacion Salvacion and then uses the Google translator to read.
+Apparently she Google’s fundacion Salvacion and then uses the Google translator to read.
 I was a tad embarrassed to say the least.

 Estailita’s Birthday